UCL/MPHY0026/doc/imaging/imaging_overview.rst

 Common Modalities
 ^^^^^^^^^^^^^^^^^

-* MR/CT/PET/SPECT - 3D, pre-op.
-Need registering together.
-Plan.
+* MR/CT/PET/SPECT - 3D, taken pre-operatively.
+They typically need registering together.
+Used to plan surgery.
-* Ultrasound, X-ray (low-dose flouroscopy), video - 2D, intra-op.
-Registration?
-Real-time updates.
+* Ultrasound, X-ray (low-dose flouroscopy), video - 2D, taken intra-operatively.
+Provides real-time updates.
+How to register together, or register to pre-operative images is an ongoing research question.
-* Cone-beam CT, Robotic (Siemens Zeego) C-arm, 3D, intra-op.
+* Cone-beam CT, Robotic (Siemens Zeego) C-arm, 3D, taken intra-operatively.
+Not-so-real-time, but represents current state of patient anatomy intra-operatively.
-* Hybrid OR - typicall MR or CT.
+* Hybrid OR - typically MR or CT.
+Mostly only at large research institutions.
 * Advantages/Disadvantages of Hybrid OR?